Ed Weir Stadium

 Ed Weir Stadium has been the outdoor home of the Nebraska Track and Field team since it opened in 1975.

 Outdoors, the Huskers run on a Mondo synthetic rubber surface at Ed Weir Stadium.
-The track is next to Memorial Stadium and Hawks Championship Center, allowing for easy access to weigh rooms, athletic medicine and indoor training facilities.
-The track is being completely resurfaced for the 2013 season.
+The track is next to Memorial Stadium and Hawks Championship Center, allowing for easy access to weight rooms, athletic medicine and indoor training facilities.
+The track was completely resurfaced in 2012.

 Constructed in 1975, Ed Weir Stadium celebrated its 25th anniversary with a $2 million track replacement in the spring of 2000.
 The facility features a Mondo synthetic rubber surface, the same surface utilized by many of the world's other top competitive sites, including Olympic Stadium in Athens, Greece, which hosted the 2004 Summer Olympics and the Bird's Nest in Beijing, China, which hosted the 2008 Summer Olympics.